cnsuhao/engine1/ReadMe.md

 ### Java Based Testing Suite

-The code base also provides a test harnes, written in Java, that will process a ./test/config/*.config file in the source tree by doing the following :
+The code base also provides a test harness, written in Java, that will process a ./test/config/*.config file in the source tree by doing the following :
 - For each line in the config file :
     - Run the ScenarioDriver or UnitTestDriver (depends on the line)
     - Compare the generated csv results to a baseline csv file and report any differences
-    - Generate an plot image file for each data column of the csv file over the time of the scenario
+    - Generate a plot image file for each data column of the csv file over the time of the scenario

-To run the test driver change directory in your cmd/bash shell to the build/install/bin directory and execute the run.cmake in the following way :
+To run the test driver, change directory in your cmd/bash shell to the build/install/bin directory and execute the run.cmake in the following way :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~bash
 cmake -DTYPE:STRING=[option] -P run.cmake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~